 This panel will explore the relationship between the Catholic Church and race/ racism, with particular attention to Latinx Catholic and Black Catholic communities in the US and the Americas.
 Watch the recording of the conversation here.

 Wednesday, January 27

 Marcus Bullock is the epitome of resilience.
 As a fifteen-year-old-kid, he wound up in adult maximum security prison for auto theft—for eight years.
 His mother sent him a letter every day, a gesture akin to winning the lottery in a world where you’re otherwise totally isolated, without even internet access.
 When he got out, he was determined to create positive social change; coming up with the idea for Flikshop, a tech company that connects families with their incarcerated loved ones.
 Watch his TED Talk to learn more.
 Click here for the recording of the talk.

 4:00 - 5:00 pm

 Looking to make an impact in your community?
 Want to know how to mobilize others for change?
-Join us and learn from a panel of leaders who will teach you to move from ally to activitst.
+Join us and learn from a panel of leaders who will teach you to move from ally to activist.
 Watch the recording here.

 Sunday, January 31

 St. Teresa of Avila, a Catholic Church in SE, DC has been an active and vibrant church for over 137 years.
-"Rooted in our rich African American hertiage, our deep Catholic faith, and the power of the Holy Spirit, we put all our unique gifts, talents, and energies at the disposal of this one and greatest of causes: winning the world to Christ."
+"Rooted in our rich African American heritage, our deep Catholic faith, and the power of the Holy Spirit, we put all our unique gifts, talents, and energies at the disposal of this one and greatest of causes: winning the world to Christ."
 Monsignor Ray East is pastor of St. Teresa of Avila and was a former CUA on Tap speaker.
 Click here for the Nest event and viewing link.

 This year, for participating in any of our MLK Teach-In events and activities, you’ll receive this year's MLK t-shirt!